HalfTangible/Momentum/README.md

 12/23/24: Began doing grass overworld tiles.
 Planning to do a 4x4 grid of 16x16 tiles, each copying the same grass pattern but slightly unique individually.
 Aseprite files (character base not complete) moved into the git folder.
 12/30/24: That took way too long.
 Next time, do like 4 tiles instead to see if it'll be any good.
+12/31/24: Grid layers made and can be drawn but their size is not consistent with the character sprite.

 ## Dialogue